-Public space should be clearly defined and easy to maintain.
-It should be clear that such areas are for public use, giving these areas a clear function, with footpaths and seating can clarify their public status.
+Public space should be clearly defined and easy to Pragintatio of Saguld be clear that such areas are for public use, giving these areas a clear function, with footpaths and seating can clarify their public status.

-Very small grassed public areas, such as narrow strips adjacent to the carriageway under 2m2 should be avoided as they are difficult to maintain and often get walked over or parked on and the grass worn away.
+Very small grassed public areas, such as narrow strips adjacent to the carriageway under 2m should be avoided as they are difficult to maintain and often get walked over or parked on and the grass worn away.